Kitchen Island Design Tips

 DEAR DONNA: You make me out to be an old goat that's seen more kitchen islands than a lifeguard's seen swimmers on a summer weekend.
 The truth be told, I've seen and installed more islands than I care to remember.

 I think the biggest mistake homeowners make when planning and designing an island is they think bigger is better.
 That's not the case.
 Some of the most functional kitchen islands are ones that are as small as 42-inches long.
 Small kitchen islands that are 2 feet wide by 4 feet long work really well.

 The clearance around an island is usually what constrains the size.
-At the very least you want 36-inches of space between the edges of the island top and any other solid object like another countertop, appliances or walls.
+At the very least you want 36-inches of space between the edges of the island top and any other solid object like another countertop, appliances, or walls.
 Thirty-nine inches is better and 42-inches would be ideal.

 Most islands are created using a standard kitchen cabinet that's 2-feet deep.
 I've seen tremendous innovation from semi-custom kitchen cabinet manufacturers when it comes to islands.
 With a little effort, you'll be able to design an island with features that make it look like a fine piece of furniture instead of a ho-hum base cabinet box with some matching plywood on the back.